Derby County book spot in Championship play-offs for promotion to Premier League | Goal.com

 Although Middlesbrough quickly took a two-goal lead at Rotherham to give themselves a chance of going up, Derby eventually got off the mark against West Brom through Martyn Waghorn and, while the Baggies equalised through Stefan Johansen, goals from Mason Bennett and Harry Wilson secured victory.

-The play-off campaign will begin with third-placed Leeds taking on Derby - renewing the 'Spygate' rivalry between Lampard and Marcelo Bielsa - while West Brom and Aston Villa will pair off before the winner of each tie meets at Wembley to contest the final.
+The Championship play-off tournament will begin with West Brom taking on Aston Villa, while third-placed Leeds face Derby - renewing the infamous 'Spygate' rivalry between Lampard and Marcelo Bielsa - before the winner of each tie meets at Wembley to contest the final.

 The semi-final first legs will be played next Saturday, with the second legs played the following Tuesday and Wednesday.
 Then, the final will be played on Monday, May 27.